logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/aks_acr_integration.md

 # Integration with Azure AKS and ACR

-This guide shows how to create a cluster in hopsworks.ai with integrated support for Azure Kubernetes Service (AKS) and Azure Container Registry (ACR).
+This guide shows how to create a cluster in [managed.hopsworks.ai](https://managed.hopsworks.ai) with integrated support for Azure Kubernetes Service (AKS) and Azure Container Registry (ACR).
 This enables Hopsworks to launch Python jobs, Jupyter servers, and serve models on top of AKS.

 Hopsworks AKS and ACR integration have four requirements: